-Street, just blocks from the Razorback Regional Greenway which serves as the backbone for a regional network of over one hundred miles of shared-use paved trails.
+Maple Street, which connects directly to the Razorback Regional Greenway which serves as the backbone for a regional network of over one hundred miles of shared-use paved trails.
 Fayetteville's population increased by 23% between 2010 and 2020 censuses.
 The UA also increased enrollment by 26% since 2010.
 This rapid growth has significantly increased transportation demand on Maple Street and servicing trips to and from the UA campus.